What is a TOG rating?

 To help parents understand which TOG values are right for differing room temperatures, a set of guidelines has been established as per below:

-The table below provides you with guidelines around how to dress your baby based on the room temperature.
-The table should be used as a guide only and the caregiver needs to use their own discretion when dressing their baby for sleep time.
+The table below provides you with the guidelines around how to dress your baby based on the room temperatures.